Fort Worth, Texas, police officer who fatally shot Atatiana Jefferson resigns

 Jefferson's family described her as an ambitious and kind person, with a college degree in biology who wanted to further her education.

-The Fort Worth Police Department quickly released body-cam footage from the shooting and said the officer who fired the shot would meet with investigators from the department on Monday.
-The footage did not include the interior of the house, except to show a blurry image of the gun officers found after the shooting.

-Lt.
-Brandon O'Neil has declined to answer questions about why police released the images of the gun.
+Jefferson was "simply going on along with her life, living a law-abiding citizen's peaceful life, and she was killed by a reckless act of a Fort Worth police officer," an older sister, Ashley Carr, said.
+"There is simply no justification for his actions."

-The department has come under scrutiny in the past.
-This year alone, there have been at least four other fatal police shootings involving officers from the Fort Worth police department; in three of those cases, police said the suspect was armed, but in the fourth, it was later discovered the man who was shot was holding a flashlight, not a weapon.
+The Fort-Worth Police Department has come under scrutiny in the past.
+This year alone, there have been at least four other fatal police shootings involving officers; in three of those cases, police said the suspect was armed, but in the fourth, it was later discovered the man who was shot was holding a flashlight, not a weapon.

 "I want to go ahead and dispel the myth that this is somehow a one-off, that this is just a bad luck incident from an otherwise sound department."